cpfaff/rbefdata_paper/paper/rbefdata.md

 the `BEFdata` portal which is a stepping stone for reproducibility and data provenance.

+like ecology facing problems in dealing with some highly valuable concepts of data management like ontologies (e.g michener et al 2012).

-We recently stared to develop an ontology using a `tematres` server containing knowledge extracted from portals that deal with data management for ecological research.
-The `tematres` server offers an API so all the contained terms can be accessed by the upcoming version of `rbefdata`
+We recently started to develop an ontology using a `tematres` server containing knowledge extracted from portals that deal with data management for ecological research.
+The `tematres` server offers an API so all the contained terms can be accessed by the upcoming version of `rbefdata`.

 The formalization developed will be based on the knowledge used in biodiversity research.
-Thus we will here discuss the software combination `BEFdata` and `rbefdata` in the light of the upcoming features and in general context state of the art data management today.
+Thus we will here discuss the software combination `BEFdata` and `rbefdata` in the light of the upcoming features and in the general context of state of the art data management today.
 In one of the next versions to be rolled out the `BEFdata` portal will get a semantical annotation feature.
 This will give administrators the ability to tag each column of datasets with a general term